 The first edition was published in 1979 in response to requests from educators.
 The Multnomah County Education Service District funded the first edition.
 Marilyn Cover, Director of the Oregon Law Related Education Program, was contracted to compile information for the supplement.
 She obtained help from practicing attorneys who submitted drafts of material to her.
 A draft edition was developed and was circulated with a request for feedback to educators, members of the legal community and representatives of the National Institute for Citizen Education and the Law.
 Input from these people was considered in preparation of the final draft.
 Subsequent editions were published in 1984 and 1986.
-Louise Palmer, a Lewis and Clark Law

-School graduate, completed a substantial edit in 1990 and additional revision and updating in 1992 was undertaken by Barbara Rost, graduate of Lewis and Clark Law School and longtime volunteer with the Oregon Law Related Education Program.
-The 1997 edition was revised by Scott Coombes while he was a student at Northwestern School of Law of Lewis & Clark College and students Lake Perriguey and Scott Elder.
-The 1999 edition was revised and updated by Helen Kim while she was a student at Northwestern School of Law of Lewis & Clark College.
-This 2007 edition has been substantially updated by Rachele Selvig while she was a student at Northwestern School of Law of Lewis and Clark College.
+Louise Palmer, a Lewis & Clark Law School graduate, completed a substantial edit in 1990 and additional revision and updating in 1992 was undertaken by Barbara Rost, graduate of Lewis & Clark Law School and longtime volunteer with the Oregon Law Related Education Program.
+The 1997 edition was revised by Scott Coombes while he was a student at Lewis & Clark Law School, and by students Lake Perriguey and Scott Elder.
+The 1999 edition was revised and updated by Helen Kim while she was a student at Lewis & Clark Law School.
+The 2007 edition was substantially updated by Rachele Selvig while she was a student at Lewis & Clark Law School.
+Minor updates reflecting recent changes in the law were made in 2016 by Michael Cagle, yet another student at Lewis & Clark Law School.